-Mayo is famous for its beautiful scenery, and the county’s loops walks allow us to take in breathtaking vistas while not having to double back on ourselves.
+Mayo is famous for its beautiful scenery, and the county’s loops walk allows us to take in breathtaking vistas while not having to double back on ourselves.
 Every turn brings something new, nothing is repeated.
-Here are five circular walks to go loopy for, all within striking distance of Westport.
+Here are five walks, all within striking distance of Westport.

 Five loop walks near Westport

 Westport House Loop

 The Westport House Loop is a beautiful 3.5k trail through Westport House estate.
 Walkers can start from any of three points – from the historic house itself, from the Hotel Westport Bridge entrance, or from the estate’s Quay entrance.
 Whichever you choose, you will quickly find yourself immersed in a landscape that is both historic and beautiful.

 The stunning parkland was by Lancelot ‘Capability’ Brown, an acclaimed and hugely influential English landscape architect.
 Much of the 100 acres of magnificent broad-leaved woodlands were planted in the late 17th and early 18th centuries, while the 19th and early 20th centuries saw additional large-scale planting.
 The gardens and pathways have recently been tenderly and respectfully rejuvenated under landscape architect Oisín Griffin, and they are a joy.

 The looped walk takes you through some of the most picturesque riverside, lakeside, and woodland vistas.
 Have your cameras at the ready!
 There are also two routes to choose from – an easy walk on the flat, or a slightly more challenging through the woods.

 Starting Point: Westport House / Hotel Westport Bridge / Quay entrance

 Estimated Time: 1hr

 Degree of Difficulty: Easy